Relief & Reconciliation for Syria

 3. Peacebuilding relies on mutual trust.
 Trust, in return, grows with deeds more than with words.
 We are uniting moral authorities around a tangible cause: the future of the youth in need.
 They are invited to form a local Steering Committee for the establishment of a Peace Centre: a house serving as open space for young people of different communities.

-The steering committee of our Peace Centre is composed by relevant moral authorities, reflecting the various structures of Syria’s civil society.
+The Steering Committee of our Peace Centre is composed by relevant moral authorities, reflecting the various structures of Syria’s civil society.
 Amongst them, religious leaders of all local communities are playing a major role.
-All activities are decided in co-decision between us and the local Steering Committee.
+The Steering Committee decides with us by consensus on the broad orientations of our work.

 We underline our impartiality in the delivery of services to those in need.
-Our aid is impartial and not based on nationality, race, religion, or political affiliation; it is based on need alone.
+Our aid is impartial and not based on gender, nationality, race, religion, sexual orientation or political conviction; it is based on need alone.
 Neutrality does not imply ignorance or indifference.
 We will stay neutral in the attempt to facilitate dialogue, but we will not shy away from denouncing violations of fundamental human rights.

 Our work on the ground

-Please read more on the following pages about the estalishment of our first Peace Centre and about our programme lines for practical help.
-Until now, our work is relying on individual donations alone.
-Please help us to continue what we have started!
+Please read more on the following pages about our Peace Centre and about our programme lines for practical help.
+Our work is mainly relying on small individual donations.
 Please click here to make a donation!

 Donate Now!